 Exclusion or premature expiry of the right of withdrawal

-The right of revocation does not apply to contracts for the delivery of alcoholic beverages, the price of which was agreed upon conclusion of the contract, but which can be delivered no earlier than 30 days after the conclusion of the contract and whose current value depends on fluctuations in the market over which the entrepreneur has no influence.
+The right of withdrawal does not apply to contracts for the delivery of alcoholic beverages, the price of which was agreed upon when the contract was concluded, but which cannot be delivered earlier than 30 days from the conclusion of the contract and whose current value depends on fluctuations on the market over which the entrepreneur has no influence.

 Please avoid damage and contamination of the product.
 If possible, please send the goods back to us in their original packaging with all accessories and all packaging components.
 If necessary, use a protective outer packaging.
 If you no longer have the original packaging, please use suitable packaging to provide adequate protection against damage in transit.